sandeepmj/how-to-use-github/README.md

 `git push origin addFrills` pushes changes to a branch named `addFrills`.

-`git checkout master` allows you to switch from `addFrills` to `master`.
+`git checkout main` allows you to switch from `addFrills` to `main`.
 Remember you must first add, commit and push the changes made on `addFrills`.

-After merging a branch with the master branch, you must `pull` the master branch from GitHub.com (the cloud) to your local drive.
+After merging a branch with the main branch, you must `pull` the main branch from GitHub.com (the cloud) to your local drive.
 Use the following command:

-`git pull master`
+`git pull main`